 MERLOT - Multimedia Educational Resource for Learning and Online Teaching

 Openstax/CNX - A place to view and share educational material made of modules that can be organized as courses, books or reports, etc.

 NSDL - National Science Digital Library.
-Click here for a list of subject specific "pathways" or resources for subjects including Biological Science, Chemistry, Computational Science, Engineering, Materials Science, Mathematical Sciences, Physics and Astronomy.
+Also available: click to view a list of subject specific "pathways" or resources for subjects including Biological Science, Chemistry, Computational Science, Engineering, Materials Science, Mathematical Sciences, Physics and Astronomy.

 AMSER - Searchable learning resources for Applied Math and Science, geared toward community and technical colleges (an NSDL pathway)

 iLumina - Digital library of teaching materials for Chemistry, Biology, Physics, Mathematics, and Computer Science (an NSDL pathway)

 Skills Commons - Free resources for career and technical courses.
 Free materials developed in partnership with local industries.
 Skills Commons Support - find information on how to use the site as well as how to revise/reuse downloaded content.